excelsior-oss/excelsior-jet-maven-plugin/README.md

 * `<installerSplash>`*installer-splash-screen-image*`</installerSplash>` - default is `${project.basedir}/src/main/jetresources/installerSplash.bmp`

-#### Creating Mac OS X application bundles and installers
+#### Creating OS X application bundles and installers
 **New in 0.5.0:**

-The plugin supports the creation of Mac OS X application bundles and installers.
+The plugin supports the creation of OS X application bundles and installers.

-To create a Mac OS X application bundle, add the following configuration into the plugin `<configuration>` section:
+To create an OS X application bundle, add the following configuration into the plugin `<configuration>` section:

 `<packaging>osx-app-bundle</packaging>`

-**Note:** if you use the same pom.xml for all three supported platforms (Windows, Linux, OS X), it is recommended to use another configuration:
+**Note:** if you use the same pom.xml for all three supported platforms (Windows, OS X, and Linux), it is recommended to use another configuration:

 `<packaging>native-bundle</packaging>`

-to create Excelsior Installer setup on Windows/Linux and Mac OS X application bundle and installer on Mac.
+to create Excelsior Installer setups on Windows and Linux and an application bundle and installer on OS X.

-To configure the OSX application bundle, you need to add the following configuration section:
+To configure the OS X application bundle, you need to add the following configuration section:

 ```xml
 <osxBundleConfiguration>
 </osxBundleConfiguration>
 ```

-The most of the parameters are derived from other parameters of your `pom.xml`.
+The values of most bundle parameters are derived automatically from the other parameters of your `pom.xml`.
 The complete list of the parameters can be obtained [here](https://github.com/excelsior-oss/excelsior-jet-maven-plugin/blob/master/src/main/java/com/excelsiorjet/maven/plugin/OSXAppBundleConfig.java)

-However you need to say the plugin where the OSX icon (.icns) for your bundle is located.
+You still need to tell the plugin where the OS X icon (`.icns` file) for your bundle is located.
-You may do it using `<icon>` parameter of `<osxBundleConfiguration>` or you may place it to `${project.basedir}/src/main/jetresources/icon.icns` to let the plugin to pick it automatically.
+Do that using the `<icon>` parameter of `<osxBundleConfiguration>`, or simply place the icon file at `${project.basedir}/src/main/jetresources/icon.icns` to let the plugin pick it up automatically.

-By default, the plugin will create the OS X application bundle only, but to distribute your application to your customers you probably need to sign it and package to Mac OS X installer.
+By default, the plugin will create an OS X application bundle only, but to distribute your application to your customers you probably need to sign it and package as an OS X installer (`.pkg` file).
-The plugin allows you to do it with the following parameters under `<osxBundleConfiguration>` section:
+The plugin enables you to do that using the following parameters under `<osxBundleConfiguration>` section:

 * `<developerId>`*developer-identity-certificate*`</developerId>` - "Developer ID Application" or "Mac App Distribution" certificate name for signing resulting OSX app bundle with `codesign` tool.
-* `<publisherId>`*publisher-identity-certificate*`</developerId>` - "Developer ID Installer" or "Mac Installer Distribution" certificate name for signing resulting Mac Installer Package (.pkg file) with `productbuild` tool.
+* `<publisherId>`*publisher-identity-certificate*`</publisherId>` - "Developer ID Installer" or "Mac Installer Distribution" certificate name for signing the resulting OS X Installer Package (`.pkg` file) with the `productbuild` tool.

-If you do not want to expose above parameters into `pom.xml` you may use system properties instead for `mvn` command:
-`-Dosx.developer.id` and `-Dosx.publisher.id` correspondingly.
+If you do not want to expose above parameters via `pom.xml`, you may pass them as system properties to the `mvn` command instead, using the arguments `-Dosx.developer.id` and `-Dosx.publisher.id` respectively.

-**Troubleshooting:** if you would like to test the created installer file right after build on the same PC, you need to remove the created OS X application bundle located near to the installer, else the installer will overwrite the existing OS X application bundle instead of installing it to `Applications` folder.
+**Troubleshooting:** If you would like to test the created installer file on the same OS X system on which it was built, you need to first remove the OS X application bundle created by the plugin and located next to the installer.
+Otherwise, the installer will overwrite that existing OS X application bundle instead of installing the application into the `Applications` folder.

 #### Windows Version-Information Resource Configurations